gbv/beaconspec/mappings.md

 `:sourceset` denotes the URI of the source dataset, and the blank node `:targetset` denotes the URI of the target dataset.

-Note that literal values with language tags or datatypes are not supported when mapping BEACON to RDF.
+Literal values with language tags or datatypes are not supported when mapping BEACON to RDF.
+Neither can BEACON express URIs with character sequences `%7C`, `%0A`, `%0D`, or any other percent-encoded character not included in the list of allowed characters ([](#allowed-characters) because the unencoded characters of this sequences are not allowed in link tokens.

-### Mapping links to RDF
+## Links in RDF

-Links with syntactically valid URIs as source and target identifiers can be mapped to at least one RDF triple with:
+Links ([](#links)) with syntactically valid URIs as source and target identifiers can be mapped to at least one RDF triple with:

 * the source identifier used as subject IRI,
 * the relation type used as predicate,